simon-tanna/hot_vinyl/README.md

 Hot Vinyl Records is a two-sided marketplace application in which users can view, buy, sell and review products.
 It seeks to provide a hassle-free purchasing system where the user can be confident in the integrity of the site, product and sellers.

+### Target Audience

+Hot Vinyl Records is designed to attract record collectors, enthusiasts and music lovers from all parts of Australia.
+It also provides users looking to start a quality record collection of their own a place where they can feel confident of the quality and value of product they are purchasing.

 ### Functionality

 The Hot Vinyl Records site allows users to interact with features within the application depending on their registration and admin status.